The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The 2% SDLT surcharge on purchases of residential property in England and Northern Ireland by non-residents has been introduced for transactions with an effective date on or after 1 April 2021, see the SDLT on property acquisitions by individuals ― tax rates guidance note.

-In addition, the Government has made two changes to
+In addition, the Government

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.